What Is Silent Evidence?

 Detransitioners are stigmatised and silenced.

 The Gender Affirming model hides its own errors.
-For a long time, this made it extremely difficult to properly evaluate the risks or long-term benefits of Gender Affirming Care.
+This has made it extremely difficult to properly evaluate the risks or long-term benefits of youth medical transition.

 A picture is slowly starting to form, but it isn’t a pretty one.